dternyak/coursera/README.md

 * Initiation a la programmation (en Java)
 * Pensamiento Algoritmico
-* An Introduction to Interactive Programming in Python ** cenas
+* An Introduction to Interactive Programming in Python
 * Data Science - Specialization
-- The Data Scientist's Toolbox
+-- The Data Scientist's Toolbox
-- R Programming
+-- R Programming